 Unwritten rules are caused by the written rules of a company, the behaviour or actions of its leaders and the external environment.
-So, for example, a consulting programme that can determine the optimal spend for marketing would be seen as a 'good thing' by the chief executive and finance director but a 'bad thing' by all in the marketing department.
-This is because there is an 'unwritten rule' that the more the marketing department can spend on promotional activities, the more they can demonstrate their capabilities and thus further their careers.
-So the consulting project aimed at cutting marketing spending would be quietly 'killed off' by the marketers by them claiming it to be unworkable.
+So, for example, a consulting programme that can determine the optimal spend for marketing would be seen as a good thing by the chief executive and finance director but a bad thing by all in the marketing department.
+This is because there is an unwritten rule that the more the marketing department can spend on promotional activities, the more they can demonstrate their capabilities and thus further their careers.
+So the consulting project aimed at cutting marketing spending would be quietly killed off by the marketers by them claiming it to be unworkable.

 Another factor potentially influencing the success of a change programme is the firm's structure.
-Today's fast moving business world demands that large corporations are as flexible as their smaller rivals as market conditions change.
-Old formal hierarchical structures often have to sit beside more responsible ways of working that Kotter (2014) has described as 'dual operating system' that have to adhere to the following principles:
+Today's fast-moving business world demands that large corporations are as flexible as their smaller rivals as market conditions change.
+Old formal hierarchical structures often have to sit beside more responsible ways of working that Kotter (2014) has described as dual operating systems that have to adhere to the following principles:

-- Many people driving important change, and from everywhere, not just the usual few appointees. - A 'get-to' mindset, not a 'have-to' one.
+Many people driving important change, and from everywhere, not just the usual few appointees.

+A get-to mindset, not a have-to one.